 A leprosy mission to India

-After a terrorist attack in downtown Mumbai caused severe havoc, I felt a little uneasy arriving at their International Airport the following day!
+A frightening terrorist attack in downtown Mumbai the previous day caused severe havoc, so I felt a little uneasy when I arrived at the Internationa Airport from Australia the next day.

 Our leprosy ulcer study